arshadkazmi42/first-issues/README.md

 If your problem is not present there, then go ahead and create an [issue](https://github.com/arshadkazmi42/first-issues/issues/new)

 ## Contributing
-- If you have got any suggestions, drop your suggestion [here](https://github.com/arshadkazmi42/first-issues/issues/new).
+- If you have got any suggestions, drop your suggestions [here](https://github.com/arshadkazmi42/first-issues/issues/new).
 - If you want to fix some existing bugs in the script, you can find open issues [here](https://github.com/arshadkazmi42/first-issues/issues)

 Read our Contribution guide [here](Contribution.md).